 After visiting the most beautiful attractions of Rome, you absolutely can’t miss a walking tour to discover the beautiful Trastevere.
-Located on the west bank of the Tiber, close to the city center and just south of Vatican City, it is a medieval neighborhood full of charm and history.
+Located on the west bank of the Tiber, close to the city centre and just south of Vatican City, it is a medieval neighbourhood full of charm and history.

-Trastevere, with its characteristic narrow cobbled streets and alleys, its beautiful spots and colorful medieval houses, still preserves a strong local identity.
+Trastevere, with its characteristic narrow cobbled streets and alleys, its beautiful spots and colourful medieval houses, still preserves a strong local identity.

-The best moment to explore this Roman jewel is early in the morning when the many tourists don’t crowd the street yet, anyway it’s not difficult to step off the main routes and escape the huddle.
+The best moment to explore this Roman jewel is early in the morning when many tourists don’t crowd the street yet.
+Anyway, it’s not difficult to step off the main routes and escape the huddle.

-Trastevere is also famous for its nice local restaurants and bars so you must come back in the late evening to enjoy its bustling night life.
+Trastevere is also famous for its excellent local restaurants and bars so you must come back in the late evening to enjoy its bustling nightlife.

 Our Trastevere walking tour

-Before getting to Trastevere, our tour starts from Campo de’ Fiori market, one of the oldest of Rome.
-This vibrant local market takes place everyday since 1869 (except on Sunday) in a small square surrounded by old houses and filled with colorful stalls selling fruit, vegetables, meat, poultry, fresh fish, flowers but also legumes, rice, dried fruit, nuts, spices and local products like roman artichokes.
+Before getting to Trastevere, our journey starts from Campo de’ Fiori market, one of the oldest of Rome.
+This vibrant local market takes place every day since 1869 (except on Sunday) in a small square surrounded by old houses and filled with colourful stalls selling fruit, vegetables, meat, poultry, fresh fish, flowers but also legumes, rice, dried fruit, nuts, spices and local products like Roman artichokes.

-Leaving the market, in only 10 minute walk, we arrive at the first spot of Trastevere: crossing Ponte Sisto stone footbridge we are now in Piazza Trilussa (Trilussa square).
+Leaving the market, in only a 10-minute walk, we arrive at the first spot of Trastevere: crossing Ponte Sisto stone footbridge we are now in Piazza Trilussa (Trilussa square).

 This small square owes its name to the Roman poet Carlo Alberto Salustri, better known by his pen name of Trilussa and boats an old beautiful fountain and monument dedicated to the poet.